nabajyotimodak/GitHubAction-Integration-ECS/README.md

 After the Cluster comes in Active state create a service inside the cluster
     Select Capacity Provider Strategy --> Use cluster default Select service, select task-definition family name. let the revision takes automatically.
-    Then select for replica, if it is a normal container, if you need one at each node, then go for daemon Put the number of replica as "0".
+    Then select for replica, if it is a normal container, if you need one at each node, then go for daemon-set.
+    Put the number of replica as "0".
 The number will be fetched from the sample.yaml file as given in the RUNNING_COUNT (there you can change as per your need)

     Then Go for load-balancing option and select Application Load balancer and target group that we created in the step 3.